 Simple; Tim and Eric are experienced commercial directors who can turn in material cheaply and on time.
 They filled the gaps left by laboring animators, with hours and hours of stuff.
 I grant you, there are great moments, but they are often brought to you by John C. Reilly, Bob Odenkirk or Will Forte.
 The general tone is shrill, with characters that go from believable to absurd in every instance, framed by deliberately glitched video artifacts and effects.
 There are recurring references to socially inappropriate behaviors and diarrhea.

 I gave Tim and Eric chance after chance, but their work has always felt like something that wasn’t quite there, or that tried overly hard to be outrageous.
 Tim & Eric’s Million Dollar Movie just angered me with its wasted opportunities; the verisimilitude of the mall setting is squandered with bits like a used toilet-paper store, festooned with racks of shit-spattered tissue.
 Eric submits to a therapy that involves five young boys shitting diarrhea upon him in a bathtub.
 (Roger Ebert remarked “you know what?
 I didn’t enjoy it.”)
-The climax of the film is a cop-out so egregious you’d slug me for telling you.
+The climax of the film is a cop-out so egregious you’d slug me for telling you about it.

 Nevertheless, it’s a real movie, with fans, and it looks amazing and all that.
-I did like Tim’s cooking show, too.
+I did kinda like Tim’s cooking show, too.
 But there’s a sticky wicket, as far as Adult Swim and Heidecker are concerned.

 Million Dollar Extreme is a comedy troupe featuring Sam Hyde, Nick Rochefort, and Charls Carroll.
 Hyde is from Massachusetts; I think the other two are from Rhode Island.
 I was hesitant to check out MDE because people were raving about it, and I’d heard the name Sam Hyde associated with Lena Dunham.
 I prepared myself for disappointment, because I knew MDE had a show on Adult Swim.

 In entering the world of MDE, here’s what I learned;